andre-brandao/pyprland/monitors.md

 ## `startup_relayout` (optional)

 Default to `ŧrue`.

 When set to `false`, do not initialize the monitor layout on startup or when configuration is reloaded.

 ## `full_relayout` (optional)

-Default to `false`.
+Default to `true`.

-When set to `true`, performs a full "relayout" when a monitor is plugged instead of trying to minimize changes to apply.
+When set to `false`, use the former incremental layout, trying to minimize changes.

+## `new_monitor_delay` (optional)

+By default, the layout computation happens one second after the event is received to let time for things to settle.

+You can change this value using this option.